Analytical and numerical studies of periodic superradiance: Extended two-level model based on the Maxwell-Bloch equations

 \paragraph{Inside the periodic SR region} As an example, we arbitrarily pick up a parameter set $(P_{13},A_{21},A_{31},A_{32},\gamma_{32})=(10^{4},10^{3},\underline{10^{2}},\underline{4},\underline{10^{7}})$ Hz within the periodic SR region.
 It is represented by the purple diamond in Fig. \ref{fig:stability}.
-The simulation is started at $t = 0$ with the initial populations $\rho_{11}$, $\rho_{22}$, and $\rho_{33}$ determined from the Boltzmann distribution at 4 K. The pulses begin to appear right after $t=0$, and the peak interval and pulse shape gradually change until about $t=0.5$ ms, after which they remain constant, in other words, the optical pulses of the identical shape are generated at the constant interval.
-Figure \ref{fig:simulation} (a) shows the square of the electric field, or the instantaneous light intensity due to the emitted photons.
-The optical pulses are generated periodically.
-One of the pulses is shown in Fig. \ref{fig:simulation} (b).
+The simulation is started at $t = 0$ with the initial populations $\rho_{11}$, $\rho_{22}$, and $\rho_{33}$ determined from the Boltzmann distribution at 4 K. This numerical simulation is run up to $t=500$ ms. Figure \ref{fig:simulation} (a) shows the square of the electric field of both initial ($t \sim$ 5 ms) and final ($t \sim$ 500 ms) stages, which corresponds to the instantaneous light intensity of the emitted photons.
+In the simulation, the pulses start to appear at around $t\sim1$ $\mu$s; however, this initial stage is not shown in Fig. \ref{fig:simulation} (a).
+The first SR pulse emerges after a finite delay time ($\sim 1$ $\mu$s in the present case), reflecting both the coherence buildup and the formation of a population inversion through pumping.
+The peak interval and pulse shape gradually change until about $t=5$ ms, after which they remain constant, in other words, the optical pulses of the identical shape are generated at the constant interval.
+The optical pulses are generated periodically at least until $t=500$ ms. There is no tendency for the SR behavior to change.
+One of the pulses at around $t = 5$ ms is shown in Fig. \ref{fig:simulation} (b).
 The magenta crosses are the simulation output.
 The FWHM pulse duration is $\mathcal{O} (10)$ ns, which is $10^6$ times shorter than the lifetime of the higher state of this transition (10 ms).
 The short pulse duration is one of the characteristics of SR. The blue line is the fit by a sech-squared function, which is another characteristics of SR when the macroscopic polarization (coherence) develops homogeneously over the target \cite{pure-oscillatory-SF-1975}.
-Figure \ref{fig:simulation} (c) is the population inversion between $\ket{2}$ and $\ket{3}$.
+Figure \ref{fig:simulation} (c) shows the population inversion between $\ket{2}$ and $\ket{3}$ (left axis, green dashed line) and the population of the ground state $n_{1}$ with respect to the equilibrium value $n_{1}^{e}$ (right axis, red dotted line).
 The population inversion increases linearly due to the pumping and the various decay processes, and decreases suddenly when the SR pulses are generated.
 The number of photons emitted in a single SR pulse is proportional to the sudden decrease of the population inversion.
-The periodic SR occurs as expected.
+The time evolution of the coherence $\rho_{32}$ is shown in Fig. \ref{fig:simulation} (d) on a logarithmic scale.
+After an SR burst, the coherence initially decreases, mainly due to a change in the sign of the population inversion, as described by Eq. (\ref{eq:drho32dt}).
+The minimum value of $\rho_{32}$ is close to the order of $R_{\mathrm{sp}}$, as revealed by numerical simulations.
+As constant pumping gradually restores a population inversion, $\rho_{32}$ grows again, eventually leading to the next SR burst.
+This development of coherence under constant pumping results in periodic SR, in agreement with our expectations.
+Amplified spontaneous emission (ASE) can also occur in the presence of population inversion without coherence.
+It was observed in our experiment, but its contribution is much smaller than that of SR, and we do not discuss it further in this paper.
 Similar periodic behavior can be reproduced for other parameters within the periodic SR region.
+While on the other hand, the change of the ground state population ($n_{1}$) is much smaller than that of the population inversion between $\ket{2}$ and $\ket{3}$ ($n_{3} - n_{2}$).
+This result corresponds to Eq. (\ref{eq:du3dtau}) in Appendix \ref{app:derivation}.
+Figure \ref{fig:simulation} (e) shows the period (left axis, red line) and SR photon number (right axis, blue line) until $t=500$ ms. After about 5 ms of the start of excitation, the periodic behavior does not change.
+Although about $10^{5}$ SRs are generated at $t = 5 \sim 500$ ms, the relative standard deviations of the period and photon number are less than $10^{-4}$, and it can be argued that the SR behavior does not change at least until $t=500$ ms. The main purpose of the above simulation is to show that periodic SR is reproduced without any external periodic input in a certain parameter space.
+The period differs significantly from the experimental value due to the different parameters from the experimental values.